laps1024/wayland-wallpaper-changer/README.md

 # Wayland Wallpaper Changer

 Simple, lightweight Python script to shuffle wallpapers on your desktop.
-Powered by swww, fully compatible with Wayland.
+Powered by awww, fully compatible with Wayland.

 ---